Baisonm-Li/SSRMamba/readme.md

 # SSRMamba

-Code of KSSANet: "SSRMamba: Efficient Visual State Space Model for Spectral Super-Resolution"
+Code of: "SSRMamba: Efficient Visual State Space Model for Spectral Super-Resolution"

 Spectral super-resolution, which reconstructs hy- perspectral images (HSI) from a single RGB image, has gar-